mathewvallejo/av_theremin_gsoc/av_GRU_autoencoder/README.md

 Stage 1 converts raw video into calibrated MediaPipe landmark features.
 Stage 2 transforms those features into temporal training windows, trains an audio-guided GRU autoencoder, evaluates the learned latent space, clusters discovered gesture states, and exports a compact runtime package for Stage 3 real-time deployment.

+NOTE: All file path names must be converted to local user's filepath(s) to run Python scripts.

 ---

 # What this Stack Does